Celtic Mythology History

 It symbolizes eternity and interconnectedness.
 It also represents several of the triads in Celtic theology including the division between land, sea, and sky, the cycle of life, death, and rebirth, and also the triple goddess The Morrigan, the goddess of battle and strife.

-It first appeared around the 4th century BC on carved stone monuments, woodwork, and jewelry.
+It started to appear around the 4th century BC on carved stone monuments, woodwork, and jewelry.

-It also appears on the cover of the Book of Kells, a 9th-century illuminated manuscript.
+The Triquetra also appears in the Book of Kells, a 9th-century illuminated manuscript.

 It has become a universal symbol of modern paganism.

-Called Crann Bethadh signifies how the forces of nature come together to maintain balance in the universe.
+Called Crann Bethadh, the Tree of Life signifies how the forces of nature come together to maintain balance in the universe.
+It is closely related to Yggdrasil, the great World Tree that acts as the backbone of the Norse cosmos and the highway of destiny.

 It was traditional to plant an oak tree in the center of new settlements.